okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/reference-architectures/directory-coexistence/lab-1-azure-ad/index.md

 However, the user passwords are still managed in your original IdP.
 This directory coexistence can stay in place until you migrate all your user information to Universal Directory and no longer require the other IdP.

+> **Note:** You need an instance of [Azure Active Directory](https://azure.microsoft.com/en-ca/products/active-directory/) to follow this tutorial.

-In this tutorial, you migrate all the users in a simple Active Directory instance to Universal Directory with the Okta AD Agent, and then create an application to authenticate its users with Universal Directory.
+In this tutorial, you migrate all the users in a simple Azure Active Directory instance to Universal Directory with the Okta AD Agent, and then create an application to authenticate its users with Universal Directory.
 Specifically:

 * [Configure Okta to mirror an Azure AD instance and enable JIT provisioning](#configure-azure-ad-as-an-idp-in-okta).
 * [Create an OIDC-based application that redirects to Okta for authentication](#create-an-oidc-based-application-that-redirects-to-okta-for-authentication).